ember-learn/ember-blog/source/2020-07-29-ember-3-20-released.md

 Ember.js 3.20 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.

-Developers who upgrade their Ember apps to `v3.20` should also update `@glimmer/component` to `v1.0.1` to avoid a deprecation warning that comes from the `@glimmer/component` package.
+Developers who upgrade their Ember apps to `v3.20` should also update `@glimmer/component` to `v1.0.1` to avoid a deprecation warning that comes from the `@glimmer/component` package's use of a private API.

 #### New Features (1)